Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-15-Eighty-Percent-Python-Cheetsheet.md

 Most of python dev tools render docstring as help text.

 ~~~~~
-def checkForPalliandrome(phrase):
+def checkForpalindrome(phrase):
     '''
-    Checks if a phrase is a palliandrome
+    Checks if a phrase is a palindrome

     parameters:
     phrase (string): phrase to check

     returns :
-    0 -> if the phrase is palliandrome
+    0 -> if the phrase is palindrome
     -1 -> if it is not
     '''
     return phrase.find(phrase[::-1])